Trinity Sunday – Year C.

 Commentary Theme for this Sunday:

+The three biblical passages that we read today aid our reflections on the identity of the Christian God.
 It is not enough to state that one believes in God, it is more important to know in which God one believes.
-It is essential to know who our God is and what it entails to believe in a God who is ‘Trinity’.
+The Muslims, pagans and members of other sects are different from Christians because the expressions of their lives reflect different gods.
+It is important to know who our God is and what it entails to believe in a God who is ‘Trinity’.

 The first reading tells us that the Father creates ‘Wisdom’, not at random and in confusion: he has a salvation plan to achieve.

 The second reading presents the work of the Son who glorifies the Father converting all sinners.

 The Gospel clarifies the task of the Spirit: he will bring to completion the work of the Father and the Son.

 It is recommended that the actual readings are first studied and then meditated upon with a prayer to the Holy Spirit to grant you the gift of ‘wisdom’ to understand the meaning of the messages of Love, Forgiveness and the Offer of Salvation that the Lord has for each one of us in the Holy Bible.

 These commentaries, which have been extracted and summarised for our meditation are from the published works of priests who have by their Divine inspiration become acclaimed scholars of the Scriptures and generally reflect the Church’s understanding of the readings.

 These commentaries are not meant to replace the Sunday Homily at Holy Mass but are provided as an additional guide to assist and further enhance our understanding of the Sunday Liturgical Readings.